-Beijing, the capital of China, is a city often visited by tourists.
-This is the second (after Shanghai) city in terms of population in China, and, in addition, one of the four separated cities, bordering with the Hebei province and the separate city Tianjin.
-Beijing is the largest cultural, educational, and political center of the country, which often becomes the reason for visiting the city by numerous tourists fascinated with China.
+Beijing, the capital of China, is one of the most popular cities among tourists.
+This is the second (after Shanghai) city in terms of population in China, and, in addition, one of the four separated cities bordering the Hebei province and the separate city, Tianjin.
+Beijing is the largest cultural, educational, and political center of the country, which often becomes the reason why the city is full of numerous tourists fascinated with China.
 The city is worth seeing and even staying for a little longer.
-How does life in Beijing look like?
+What does life in Beijing look like?
 What is the cost of living in Beijing?
 Read further to find out.

 Renting a flat in Beijing

 As it is in Shanghai, apartments in Beijing are not the cheapest, and their prices also depend on the district and distance from the center.
 It is worth mentioning that despite the high price, the cost is still lower in comparison with rental prices in Shanghai.

 Renting a one-bedroom apartment in the center of Beijing usually costs about RMB 6,000–15,000 per month (approx. USD 870–2,180).
 If you decide to live away from the center, the prices of renting apartments will decrease.
 In that case, the rent is RMB 3,000–9,000 per month (approx. USD 430–1,300).